fazliddin51998/laravel-vue-test2/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-## This project is created in 1 hour if have any bugs please send mail fazliddin51998@gmail.com
+## This project is created in 1 hour. if have any bugs please send mail fazliddin51998@gmail.com
 ## 1-step creat new db mysql or postgresql
 ```
 CREATE DATABASE db_name;